 - In another bowl, whisk together the yogurt, sugar, eggs, lemon zest, and vanilla extract.
 You don’t need to use the electrical mixer, hand whisk is perfect 🙂

 - Slowly whisk dry ingredients into wet ingredients.

-- With a rubber spatula, fold the vegetable oil into the batter, making sure it’s all incorporated.
+- With a silicon spatula, fold the vegetable oil into the batter, making sure it’s all incorporated.